pointyfar/layouttrace-demo/content/_index.md

 Ref: https://discourse.gohugo.io/t/server-option-to-output-templates-used/32042/4

-The topic above reminded me of this idea I was working on last year.
-Real life however got in the way, as it has a habit of doing, and I forgot all about it until the topic above.
+I was working on a theme component idea about this last year.
+Real life however got in the way, and I forgot all about it until the topic above.

 ## Why